antlaij/Programming-Reference/javascript/javascript.md

-## Convert Array of object to document style array
+## Convert Array of object to entity
 ```js
 [
   { id: 1, name: 'a' },